PARC-projects/video-query-api/README.md

 # Video Query API

-> Supporting API for the Video Query project.

-## Description

 This API serves as a data access layer for the Video Query project.
 All request made from the [Client](https://github.com/fetorres/video-query) portion of the Video Query project are made to various endpoints supplied by this API.